-- vertical elevation of the pipe at the time the "as-built" drawings are surveyed.
+- k) All main line valve boxes shall be painted green and appropriately marked for sewer. - I) The Contractor shall place a vertical piece of two inch (2") diameter PVC pipe at all bends, fittings, elevation transitions, and at a minimum of every one hundred feet (100') along the force main for the purpose of attaining the vertical elevation of the pipe at the time the "as-built" drawings are surveyed.
 The contractor shall also be responsible for removing or abandoning the PVC pipes upon approval of the "as-built" drawings by the Phenix City Utilities Department. - m) All pump stations shall include four inch (4") diameter intake and discharge quick-connections for bypass pumping purposes.
 The quick-connect intake piping shall be extended to the low water level inside the wet well.
-The quick-connect discharge piping shall connect directly to the force main and shall be equipped with a check valve and an isolation valve.

-3) Wall Penetrations

-a) All pipe penetrating the wet well shall be Type 316 stainless steel.

-G) Air Release and Vacuum Valves

-- 1) Air release valves - a) Shall be automatic and designed to allow escape of air under pressure and close water-tight when liquid enters the valve. - b) Shall have a 1-inch NPT inlet and a maximum orifice diameter of 3/32-inch. - c) The valve body shall be designed to facilitate disassembly for cleaning and maintenance. - d) The valve body, float, valve seat and all working parts shall be of corrosion-resistant materials. - e) Shall be equipped with the necessary attachments, including valves, quick disconnect couplings and hose, to permit back flushing after installation without dismantling the valve.

-2) Air/Vacuum Valves

-- a) Shall be automatic air and vacuum valves designed to allow escape of air, close water-tight when liquid enters the valve, and allow air to enter in the event of a vacuum. - b) The valve body shall be designed to facilitate disassembly for cleaning and maintenance. - c) The valve body, float, valve seat and all working parts shall be of corrosion-resistant materials. - d) Valves shall be equipped with the necessary attachments, including valves, quick disconnect couplings and hose, to permit back flushing after installation without dismantling the valve. - e) The valves shall have an orifice diameter of 2-inches and NPT inlet and outlet diameters of 2 x 2-inches. - 3) Automatic air release valves shall be installed in relatively flat areas of the force main or as indicated on the construction drawings. - 4) Combination air/vacuum valves shall be installed at crests or high points of the force main or as indicated on the construction drawings. - 5) Air release valves shall be specifically manufactured for wastewater applications.
-The valve body shall be constructed of Type 316 stainless steel. - 6) Air release valves shall be manufactured by Vent-O-Mat, ARI, Val-Matic or an
+The quick-connect discharge piping shall connect directly to the force main and shall be equipped with a check valve and an isolation valve. - 3) Wall Penetrations - a) All pipe penetrating the wet well shall be Type 316 stainless steel. - G) Air Release and Vacuum Valves - 1) Air release valves - a) Shall be automatic and designed to allow escape of air under pressure and close water-tight when liquid enters the valve. - b) Shall have a 1-inch NPT inlet and a maximum orifice diameter of 3/32-inch. - c) The valve body shall be designed to facilitate disassembly for cleaning and maintenance. - d) The valve body, float, valve seat and all working parts shall be of corrosionresistant materials. - e) Shall be equipped with the necessary attachments, including valves, quick disconnect couplings and hose, to permit back flushing after installation without dismantling the valve. - 2) Air/Vacuum Valves - a) Shall be automatic air and vacuum valves designed to allow escape of air, close water-tight when liquid enters the valve, and allow air to enter in the event of a vacuum. - b) The valve body shall be designed to facilitate disassembly for cleaning and maintenance. - c) The valve body, float, valve seat and all working parts shall be of corrosionresistant materials. - d) Valves shall be equipped with the necessary attachments, including valves, quick disconnect couplings and hose, to permit back flushing after installation without dismantling the valve. - e) The valves shall have an orifice diameter of 2-inches and NPT inlet and outlet diameters of 2 x 2-inches. - 3) Automatic air release valves shall be installed in relatively flat areas of the force main or as indicated on the construction drawings.